rjspencer/docs/theming.md

 	defaults to neither `true` or `false` (gets both sticky and non-sticky events)

 upcoming
 :	whether or not to show upcoming events

     accepted values are `true` or `false`

     defaults to `true`

 past
 :	whether or not to show past events, also see `{if:HasPastEvents}`

     accepted values are `true` or `false`

     defaults to `false`

 direction
 :	the direction to show the events in

     accepted values are `asc` or `desc`

     defaults to `asc`

 accountid
 :	a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

     defaults to none (i.e. the current account)

+userId
+:	a userId to limit the events to those this user has RSVPed to

+	defaults to none

+attending
+:	when used in combination with `user`, a way to filter the attending status of those events

+	accepted values are any combination of `yes`, `no`, and `maybe`

+	defaults to none

 ### Variables

 TotalEvents
 :	the amount of events loaded based on your values for upcoming and/or past

 ## EventView
 A view for a single event.
 Meant to be used with `{page:EventView}`